-15 Conditions for transfer outside of Vanuatu
+15 Conditions for transfer outside the jurisdiction of Vanuatu

-- (1) Personal data generated or collected in Vanuatu must not be used elsewhere without prior authorisation of the Minister, on the recommendation of the Deputy Commissioner. - (2) Despite subsection (1), personal data generated or collected in Vanuatu may be transferred to another country or international organisation without the prior authorisation of the Minister if that country or that international organisation has been prescribed by the Minister under subsection (3). - (3) The Minister may, on the recommendation of Deputy Commissioner, by Order, list the countries and international organisations which provide an appropriate level of protection of personal data.
+- (1) Personal data generated or collected in Vanuatu must not be used elsewhere without prior authorisation of the Minister, on the recommendation of the Commissioner. - (2) Despite subsection (1), personal data generated or collected in Vanuatu may be transfer to another country or international organisation without the prior authorisation of the Minister if that country or that international organisation has been prescribed by the Minister under subsection (3). - (3) The Minister may, on the advice of Commissioner, by Regulations, prescribe for the countries and international organisations which: - (a) provide an appropriate level of protection of personal data; and - (b) prior authorisation of the Minister is not required when transferring personal data generated or collected in Vanuatu to such prescribed countries or international organisations.

-16 Safeguards prior to transfer outside of Vanuatu
+16 Safeguards prior to transfer outside the jurisdiction of Vanuatu

-In addition to section 15, the Minister may, on the advice of the Deputy Commissioner, prescribe safeguard procedures to be used when transferring personal data outside of Vanuatu if:
+In addition to section 15, the Minister may, on the advice of the Commission, prescribe safeguard procedures to be used when transferring personal data outside of Vanuatu if:

-- (a) the information being request is considered by the Deputy Commissioner to be urgent and sensitive in nature; and - (b) the country or international organisation to which the personal data will be transferred to has been prescribed under subsection 15(3).
+- (a) the information being request is considered by the Commissioner to be urgent and sensitive in nature; and - (b) the country or international organisation to which the personal data will be transferred to has been prescribed by the Minister under subsection 15(3).